-- You will need to consider different phones for this, the hands using it, the sizes of the buttons and other element and swipe actions.
+You will need to consider different phones for this, the hands using it, the sizes of the buttons and other elements and swipe actions.

 The more you can make the users feel comfortable the better will be the experience provided increasing the chances of repeated interaction with your product.